cristicmf/dao/docs/Conventions.md

 * Functions always returns a value (if nothing else then an error code).
 The exception is functions that calls `selfdestruct`.

 * Function modifiers are not used since they don't play well with return values.

+* Events normally has the same name as the function they are called in except with the first letter capitalized, e.g. `function setData` - `event SetData`.
+If an event is called in many functions it normally has a name that explains what it does.

+* Event params are normally some or all of the input and output parameters of the function it is fired in, including the returned error code.

 * Contracts generally has interfaces (purely abstract versions).
 Implementation names usually contain the interface name.
 Example: A user database interface could be `UserDatabase`, and one that allow users to register themselves could be `SelfRegUserDatabase`.